infinatious/microcloud-maintenance/README.md

 The important idea is that `UPLINK-NAT` should represent a real physical uplink path, not an isolated bridge or a private virtual network.

-A typical configuration pattern looks like this conceptually:
+A typical configuration pattern looks like this conceptually, using an uplink network of 192.168.232.0/21:

 ```yaml
 access_entitlements: